3 Signs your battery is about to die

 2. Low/loss of power to electrics

-Your car's battery not only starts your engine - it also powers the various electronics inside your vehicle such as electric windows, lights, heaters and seats.
-A loss of electrical power is typically more noticeable in colder months; when these systems are running more frequently.
+Your car's battery not only starts your engine - it also powers the various electronic systems inside your vehicle, including electric windows, lights, heaters and seats.
+A loss of electrical power is often more noticeable in colder months when you’re using these systems more.
+Many electrical problems can be traced back to a dodgy battery.

 An illuminated battery symbol could be down to a loose starter terminal, a failing alternator or even damaged cabling.
 If the light stays on while driving, there's likely a problem with your alternator belt (responsible for charging your battery while on the move).
-This shouldn't be overlooked - a faulty charging system could leave you stranded.
+This shouldn't be overlooked.
+A faulty car battery charging system could leave you stranded.

 Car Dashboard